killzoms/Progress-Reporter/README.md

 4. Click the Progress Report button next to the View HTML button.
 5. Progress will be recorded as a table in the message box.
 6. Progress Report is ready to be sent!

+# Issues

+If an issue is found please report it in the issues tab.